-He was one of Hollywood's major stars from the 1940's onwards and he was ranked by the American Film Institute at number twelve on their list of Greatest Male Stars of All Time.
-He received five Academy Award nominations and won one Best Actor Oscar for his performance in 1962 as Atticus Finch in the film 'To Kill a Mockingbird'.
+He was one of Hollywood's major stars from the 1940's onwards.
+In his first five years as a movie actor he was nominated four times for the Best Actor Oscar and he was ranked by the American Film Institute at number twelve on their list of Greatest Male Stars of All Time.
+He received five Academy Award nominations in total and won one Best Actor Oscar for his performance in 1962 as Atticus Finch in the film 'To Kill a Mockingbird'.
 In May 2003, only two weeks before Peck's death, his character, Atticus Finch, was voted the greatest screen hero of all time by the American Film Institute.

-After graduating he spent one year at San Diego State Teacher's College where he took courses in drama and public speaking and then enrolled as a medical student at the University of California, Berkeley respecting his father's wish that he should become a doctor, but Peck did not enjoy his medical studies and soon changed to studying English with the aim of becoming a newspaper reporter.
+After graduating he spent one year at San Diego State Teacher's College where he took courses in drama and public speaking and then enrolled as a medical student at the University of California, Berkeley, respecting his father's wish that he should become a doctor.
+However, Peck did not enjoy his medical studies and soon changed to studying English with the aim of becoming a newspaper reporter.
 His main interest outside his studies was rowing and with his 6'3" athletic frame he was selected to represent the University.

 He continued to make memorable, commercially successful movies and in 1949 came his fourth nomination for the Best Actor Academy Award with 'Twelve O'Clock High', the first of many successful war films in which he appeared.
 In his first five years as a movie actor Peck had been nominated four times for the Academy Best Actor Award.

-During the following years he continued starring in important and successful successful films such as 'The Gunfighter' in 1950, the delightful romantic comedy, 'Roman Holiday' in 1953 with Audrey Hepburn, as Ahab in 'Moby Dick' in 1956, 'On the Beach' in 1959', bringing to the screen the terrors of global nuclear war, and 'The Guns of Navarone' in 1961.
+During the following years he continued to star in important and successful films such as 'The Gunfighter' in 1950, the delightful romantic comedy, 'Roman Holiday' in 1953 with Audrey Hepburn, as Ahab in 'Moby Dick' in 1956, 'On the Beach' in 1959', bringing to the screen the terrors of global nuclear war, and 'The Guns of Navarone' in 1961.

 Peck started to cut down the time he spent making movies although he continued to accept roles which appealed to him.
-After more disappointing reviews for his performances in 1966 in 'Mirage' and 'Arabesque' he left movies completely for 3 years to spend more time with his wife, children, and grandchildren.
+After more disappointing reviews for his performances in 1966 in 'Mirage' and 'Arabesque' he left movies completely for 3 years to spend more time with his wife and growing family.

 Aged 85, Peck reverted to his first love, the stage.
 For two years he toured America, speaking about his life and experiences as a father, and as a Hollywood celebrity and actor.